Simplyhealth brings individuals and communities together to improve health of UK

 - Company has developed a new app, free to all, to support people’s health and mental wellbeing during the pandemic and for the long-term

-- For every download of the SimplyMe app, Simplyhealth will donate £5 to help 160,000 young people facing disadvantage to stay healthy, safe, and active through sport
+- For every download of the SimplyMe app in November, Simplyhealth will donate £5 to help 160,000 young people facing disadvantage to stay healthy, safe, and active through sport

 At a time when the country is facing even more lockdown restrictions and worries about their own health, there is a new national understanding and empathy that the UK’s health is dependent on everyone’s actions as a whole.